-This image shows the order in which to make connections and settings that are typical to the XL2e.
+The images that follow show the order in which to make connections and settings that are typical to the iXL2e/XL2e.
 If a custom interconnect drawing was supplied with your system, that drawing is on your Storage Device and shows as a line item on your Sales Order in the Integration section.

-Figure 1: Installation Connection Overview
+Figure 1: Installation Connection Overview for the iXL2e